Sylvexia/dl_cnn_hw1/report.md

 "auc_score": 0.7278,
 ```

-From the loss and accuracy, it shows that the overfitting problem is reduced, and it seems we can train futher without much hesitation.
+From the loss and accuracy, it shows that the overfitting problem is reduced, squeeze out ```(+3%/+5%)``` accuracy,  and it seems we can train futher without much hesitation.

 ~~Edit: Arguably the learning rate was too large or weight decay too small? should've done more ablation study but I'm lazy and running out of time~~